 On September 15, 2021, the CAC released the Opinions on Further Intensifying Responsibilities of Website Platform for Information Content, which provides specific requirements for website platforms from various aspects, such as community rules, accounts, content moderation, content quality management, key functions, platform operation, minors' online protection and personnel management.
-Pursuant to the Opinions, website platforms shall create a positive and healthy cyberspace and steer public opinion in the correct direction.
-Website platform are also required to strengthen the management of pop-ups, accurately handle the procedures of sending out push notifications to users and strictly control the frequency of push notifications.
+Website platforms are required to improve their content review mechanism, refine the review standards, strengthen the management of pop-ups, accurately handle the procedures of sending out push notifications to users and strictly control the frequency of push notifications.